 We're working a bit more slowly than usual.
 To those of you with outstanding submissions, we appreciate your patience!

 The Schooner’s intention is to publish the best and most interesting writing available, both from beginning and established writers.
-We publish short stories, poems, interviews, imaginative essays of general interest, and reviews of current books of poetry and fiction.
+We publish short stories, poems, imaginative essays of general interest, and reviews of current books of poetry and fiction.
 Scholarly articles requiring footnote references should be submitted to journals of literary scholarship.
+We particularly welcome work by writers of color and writers who come from disenfranchised or previously disenfranchised backgrounds.

 We do not prefer to read simultaneous submissions, except in the case of contest submissions, and submissions must be received between September 1 and May 1.
 We do not consider work that has been previously published anywhere, including online publications.
 We read as quickly as we can, but please allow 4 -5 months for a reply.
 (We know, we're a little behind, and we appreciate your patience!)